 Below are a few photos of Genesis controllers with their buttons labeled with their RetroPad equivalents:

-To set your controls, go to Settings->Input->Input User 1 Binds.
+To set your controls, go to Settings->Input->Port 1 Binds.
 If you have analog sticks, and would like to use them, set "User 1 Device Type" to "RetroPad w/ Analog".
-Select "User 1 Bind All".
-This will cycle through the inputs.
 Assign the RetroPad buttons to the buttons on your controller.
+You only need to set the buttons in RetroArch for the ones you plan on using.
+Scroll down to the RetroPad equivalent, hit the Enter key, and press the button on your controller.

 For Genesis players: